Trackunit/developer-hub/sdk-docs/save-data-from-your-app/defining-a-custom-field.md

 | `multiSelect`               | DROPDOWN   | No       | Allow multiple options to be selected.
 Default `false`                                                  |
 | `dropDownValueReplacements` | DROPDOWN   | No       | Map from old values no longer allowed to new values.
 Used for updating existing data                    |

+> 📘 Nice to know
+>
-> 📌 All custom fields defined by an app will be owned by the app, and the app developer should consider existing data when changing field definitions.
+> All custom fields defined by an app will be owned by the app, and the app developer should consider existing data when changing field definitions.